nerfbaselines/nerfbaselines/README.md

 ```

 ## Training
-To start the training use the `nerfbaselines train --method <method> --data <data>` command.
+To start the training, use the `nerfbaselines train --method <method> --data <data>` command.
 Use `--help` argument to learn about all implemented methods and supported features.

 ## Rendering
 The `nerfbaselines render --checkpoint <checkpoint>` command can be used to render images from a trained checkpoint.
 Again, use `--help` to learn about the arguments.